-In 2021, the format is changing and the Christmas markets will be held in two locations in Nottingham, the original location at the Old Market Square and a new market at Trinity Square.
+In 2022, the Christmas markets will be held in two locations in Nottingham, the original location at the Old Market Square and a new market at Trinity Square.

-Nottingham Christmas market dates: 15th November to 31st December 2021 – officially confirmed.
+Nottingham Christmas market dates: 14th November to 31st December 2022.

 Location: Old Market Square and Trinity Square.